 Newspapers may be struggling, but the news and information sector is alive and well.
-The news just comes to us on our smartphones and tablets, rather than being the pain-staking embodiment of ‘message in a bottle’ arriving too little, too late.
+News finds its way to us on our smartphones and tablets, rather than being the pain-staking embodiment of ‘message in a bottle’ arriving too little, too late.

-In this rundown, we’ll talk about the 13 best news apps that help customers stay on top of the news and keep them coming back.
+This rundown will talk about the 13 best news apps that help customers stay updated with the latest events and keep them coming back.

 The British Broadcasting Corporation(BBC) is regarded as one of the top news sites that keep readers updated with the latest news stories and videos on-demand.
 It is considered the best world news app for iOS and Android, offering innovative ways to keep users engaged.

-- “My News” option is a great example of personalization, allowing users to navigate wherever they choose and visit the sections they like best: Top headlines, Economy, Breaking News, etc.
+- “My News” option is an excellent example of personalization, allowing users to navigate wherever they choose and visit the sections they like best: Top headlines, Economy, Breaking News, etc.

 - Live-streaming news channels within the app, recreating the TV news experience on a mobile device.